observablehq/framework/examples/hotel-bookings/README.md

     └── index.md
 ```

 No dependencies other than Framework.
-No required configuration (static data).
-The project config only adds our example header and example layout.

 ### Data